 Orton Hall is one of the most iconic buildings on The Ohio State University campus.
 It, along with Hayes Hall, which is across the Oval from Orton Hall, were both completed in 1893, and both are on the National Register of Historic Places.

 Orton Hall was named for Edward Orton, the University's first President, and its first Professor of Geology.
 The building was built to house the Orton Geological Museum, the University Library, classrooms, and office space.
+It was the first building erected in Ohio to house a museum.
 The collection that formed the nucleus for the Orton Geological Museum was assembled beginning in 1874.
 From 1874 to 1893, the Museum collection was housed in University Hall.
 The Museum collection moved to its current location in Orton Hall in 1893.

 Orton Hall was designed by the architectural firm of Yost & Packard.
 Joseph Yost and Frank Packard designed many iconic buildings around central Ohio, and are among America’s most renowned architects.
 Construction of Orton Hall was authorized by the Ohio Legislature in 1891, and the building was completed and opened to the public in August, 1893.